top of page

 If we formally use “human being” as our definition of person, the result is that we formally grant personhood to all living human cells, from skin cells to muscle cells to bone cells, etcetera.

-This clearly isn’t what we intended to happen from our definition of person, so “human being” is not an appropriate formal definition.
+This clearly isn’t what we intend to happen from our definition of person, so “human being” is not an appropriate formal definition.

 If P, then Q.